Waymo: Project Chauffeur

-After almost two years of road testing with seven vehicles, the New York Times revealed the existence of Google's project on October 9, 2010.
+After almost two years of road testing with seven vehicles, the New York Times revealed Google's project on October 9, 2010.
 Google announced its initiative later the same day.

 Starting in 2010, lawmakers in various states expressed concerns over how to regulate autonomous vehicles.
 A related Nevada law went into effect on March 1, 2012.
 Google had been lobbying for such laws.
 A modified Prius was licensed by the Nevada Department of Motor Vehicles (DMV) in May 2012.
 The car was "driven" by Chris Urmson with Levandowski in the passenger seat.
 This was the first US license for a self-driven car.

 In January 2014 Google was granted a patent for a transportation service funded by advertising that included autonomous vehicles as a transport method.
 In late May, Google revealed an autonomous prototype, which had no steering wheel, gas pedal, or brake pedal.
 In December, Google unveiled a Firefly prototype that was planned to be tested on San Francisco Bay Area roads beginning in early 2015.